How

 will be the same as you are getting.
 Pay a deposit

-the entire amount in cash.
+before showing you the bike.
 Now is NOT the time

 to lowball, the seller is taking a chunk of time